HONOUR THE 52ND UAE UNION DAY IN DUBAI WITH CITYWIDE EVENTS AND CULTURAL ACTIVITIES

-(MENAFN- Tales & Heads) Get ready to mark the 52nd UAE Union Day in Dubai with a city-wide array of cultural activities, family events and activations, shopping deals, and dining experiences.
+(MENAFN- Tales & Heads) Dubai, United Arab Emirates, 29 November 2023: Get ready to mark the 52nd UAE Union Day in Dubai with a city-wide array of cultural activities, family events and activations, shopping deals, and dining experiences.
 Organised by Dubai Festivals and Retail Establishment (DFRE), this year’s UAE Union Day events in Dubai take place from 1 to 3 December and all across the city, citizens, visitors and residents alike are invited to show their appreciation of the UAE and mark the nation’s union 52 years ago.

 Ahmed Al Khaja, CEO of Dubai Festivals and Retail Establishment (DFRE), said: “As we commemorate the 52nd anniversary of our nation’s founding on UAE Union Day, it is a time to recognise the vision and show our appreciation of our the great leaders who built and continue to build our nation.
 In just five decades, the UAE has grown to become a prosperous nation, a role model for the world, and home to people of more than 200 nationalities.
 This year, we are set to mark Union Day with an exceptional showcase of our rich heritage.
 Whether you’re a local, resident or visitor, we invite you to join us in recognising and honouring the union of the Emirates, and take pride in our nation by showing our appreciation, together.”